cockroachdb/docs/src/current/molt/molt-overview.md

 ### Verify

 [MOLT Verify]({% link molt/molt-verify.md %}) checks for discrepancies between the source and target schemas and data.
-This involves verifying that table structures, column definitions, and row values match between the source and target.
+It verifies that table structures, column definitions, and row values match between the source and target.
 The supported Verify sources are PostgreSQL, MySQL, and CockroachDB.

 Use MOLT Verify after loading data with [MOLT Fetch](#fetch) to confirm that the CockroachDB data matches the source.

 ### Live Migration Service

-The [MOLT Live Migration Service (LMS)]({% link molt/live-migration-service.md %}) routes traffic between an application, a source database, and a target CockroachDB database.
-You can use the LMS to control which database, as the "source of truth", is serving reads and writes to an application.
+The [MOLT Live Migration Service (LMS)]({% link molt/live-migration-service.md %}) routes traffic among an application, a source database, and a target CockroachDB database.
+You can use the LMS to control which database acts as the "source of truth", serving reads and writes to an application.

-When you have sufficiently tested your application on CockroachDB, you use the LMS to perform a transactionally consistent [cutover]({% link {{ site.current_cloud_version }}/migration-overview.md %}#cutover-strategy), thus switching the source of truth to CockroachDB.
+When you have sufficiently tested your application on CockroachDB, use the LMS to perform a transactionally consistent [cutover]({% link {{ site.current_cloud_version }}/migration-overview.md %}#cutover-strategy), thus switching the source of truth to CockroachDB.
 The supported LMS sources are PostgreSQL, MySQL, and CockroachDB.

 ## See also